timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 9. Make headers self-contained
 10. Distinguish between users’ interfaces and implementers’ interfaces
 11. Distinguish between average users’ interfaces and expert users’ interfaces
-12. Avoid nonlocal objects that require run-time initialization in code intended for use as part of non-C++ programs
+12. Avoid non-local objects that require run-time initialization in code intended for use as part of non-C++ programs

 # Chapter 16 - Classes
 1. Represent concepts as classes